20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Nowadays aquarists are more focused on captive breeding programs for Ember Tetras to help alleviate pressure on wild populations and promote conservation efforts for these species.
 By reducing the demand for wild-caught specimens, captive breeding helps protect natural habitats and preserves biodiversity in their native range.

-Females typically scatter their adhesive eggs among plants.
+Females typically scatter their adhesive eggs among plants, which begin to hatch within 24 to 36 hours.

 Aquascape Design: Create a naturalistic environment with plenty of plants, driftwood, and rocks to mimic their native habitat.